 Fellow: Aida Šehović

 w_i_t_n_e_s_s_(assembly) is the initial phase of a multi-year project that addresses the prevalent culture of impunity surrounding gender-based violence.
 According to recent national surveys, one in six women living in the US has experienced an attempted or completed rape in her lifetime; in conflict zones, women and girls are targeted systematically by military forces who use sexual violence as a weapon of war.
 Responding to the general silence around this issue, the project will focus on educating and engaging the public on the ways rape has been used as a weapon of terror to dominate the bodies and minds of groups of people based on their race, religion, ethnicity or nationality.

 Past Relevant work

 ŠTO TE NEMA is an ongoing participatory community art project meant to commemorate the 8,372 Bosniak (Bosnian Muslim) men and boys killed during the Srebrenica genocide.
 Existing as a nomadic monument made with collected porcelain cups (fildžani) filled with coffee, ŠTO TE NEMA is collectively assembled and disassembled by people on July 11 every year, but each time in a different location.

 For the past 11 years, ŠTO TE NEMA nomadic monument has traveled to 11 US and European cities upon invitation from Bosnian immigrant communities.
-This year, Šehović is working together with the Bosnian diaspora to bring ŠTO TE NEMA monument to Chicago on July 11, 2017 and had over 4000 participants.
+This year, Šehović brought the ŠTO TE NEMA monument to Chicago on July 11, 2017 and had over 4000 participants.

 Aida Šehović (b.
 1977, Banjaluka, Bosnia and Herzegovina) is a Bosnian-American artist based in New York City.
 A 2007 Jacob K. Javits Fellow, Šehović holds an MFA (2010) from Hunter College and a BA with Honors (2006) from the University of Vermont.